Online bingo: UK

 Bingo is a popular leisure activity for people in the UK.
 The UK market has seen an influx in big brand names launching bingo games on their already established websites in addition to a number established land based operators including Mecca and Gala also entering the market.
 More recently "charity bingo" has become established.

 From April 2009 and March 2014 the UK Gambling Commission has been monitoring how many people are gambling.
 From April 2013 and March 2014 there was a 6% increase in people gambling compared to the same time last year with over £6.8 billion spent including Bingo.
 In the same period there was also a 22% increase in people playing Bingo on their mobile phones.
 In 2013, 102,715 people were employed across the gambling industry in the UK, signaling a 5.3% drop from 2012.

 Since November 2017, Tombola, a UK-based online gaming company, sponsors the British TV series I'm a Celebrity...Get Me Out of Here!.
 Tombola had previously sponsored Emmerdale on ITV for three years.

-Software

-Some online bingo developers are: RedRake Gaming, Microgaming, Wazdan, Playtech and Gamesys.

-In March 2022, the deal between Bally’s Gamesys and Gaming Arts significantly contributed to popularizing online bingo on the US internet gambling market.